Our Lady of La Naval de Manila

-Our Lady of the Most Holy Rosary – La Naval de Manila (Spanish: Nuestra Señora del Santísimo Rosario – La Naval de Manila; Tagalog: Mahal na Ina ng Santo Rosaryo ng La Naval de Manila) is a venerated title of the Blessed Virgin Mary associated with the same image in the Philippines.
-Pious believers believe that the Virgin's intercession under this title helped to defeat the invading forces of the Protestant Dutch Republic during the Battles of La Naval de Manila in 1646.
+Our Lady of La Naval de Manila is a title of the Blessed Virgin Mary associated with an ivory image in Quezon City, Philippines.
+Pious believers claim that the Virgin's intercession helped defeat the invading forces of the Protestant Dutch Republic during the Battles of La Naval de Manila in 1646.

-The Philippine government in 2012 designated the icon and its shrine as a National Cultural Treasure, making it one of the country's Cultural Properties.
+Pope Pius X granted the image a decree of Pontifical coronation on 4 April 1906.
+The rite of coronation was executed by Archbishop Ambrose Agius on 5 October 1907.
+The Government of the Philippines designated the icon and its shrine as a National Cultural Treasure in 2012, making it one of the country's Cultural Properties.

 Description

 Measuring approximately four feet and eight inches high, the body is made of hardwood in the cage or Bastidor style.
-The face and hands, as well as the entire Child Jesus, are made of solid ivory.
-Since its creation, the statue – considered the oldest dated ivory carving in the Philippines – has always been decorated with elaborate garments and a crown.
+The face and hands, as well as the entire Child Jesus, are made of solid ivory of pristine quality standard as compared to other ivory images preserved in the country.
+Since its creation, the statue – considered the oldest dated ivory carving in the Philippines – has always been decorated with ornate garments and imperial regalia.

 Some 310,000 individuals led by professors of the University of Santo Tomas, donated their heirloom jewels, gemstones, gold and silver to the image for its canonical coronation in October 1907.
 These now form part of the icon's vast collection of elaborate regalia, with some pieces dating to the 18th century.